 Don’t be afraid to ask questions, no matter how “dumb” you may think they are.
 Even if you’ve bought real estate in the past, things change when you’re buying out of state.
 You will likely have to operate under different real estate laws and regulations in buying a Riverside home when you are out of state.
 And you won’t know if you don’t ask.

 Take, for example, the earnest money deposit.
 The required amount can vary from a few hundred dollars to 10% of the purchase price depending on the location.
 And some states require an inspection before the deal goes into contract while others require it after.
 When asking these questions, you should begin with your agent.
 (To find out more, call (866) 593 7012.)

 Beware of Scams

-Buying a Los Angeles home when you are out of state also makes you more susceptible to scams.
+Buying a Riverside home when you are out of state also makes you more susceptible to scams.
 Scammers tend to prey especially on out-of-state buyers who are forced to conduct the transaction long distance.